georgealromhin/ecart/README.md

 ## About ECART

-ECART is A free shopping cart system.
+ECART is an online store management system

 [Requirements](#Requirements)